 OPERATING AND MAINTENANCE COSTS

-For the purposes on calculating the Generation Margin, the O&M Costs shall be calculated for each period based on the actual number of turbine starts and the actual number of megawatt hours produced during such period.
+For the purposes on calculating the Generation Margin, the O&M Costs shall be calculated for each Period based on the actual number of turbine starts and the actual number of megawatt hours produced during such period.

-O&M Costs shall be the sum of (a) the Variable O&M, and (b) the Fixed O&M.
+O&M Costs shall be the sum of (a) the Variable Cost , and (b) the Start Cost.

-Where:

-Variable O&M is the greater of:

-a) The Start Cost times the actual number of unit starts; and

-b) The Variable Cost times the actual number of megawatt hours; and,

-The Start Cost, Variable Cost, and Fixed O&M shall be revised on an annual basis concurrent with the formation of the annual operating budget for the Lenders.
+The Start Cost and Variable Cost shall be revised on an annual basis concurrent with the formation of the annual operating budget for the Lenders.
 The Start Cost and Variable Cost shall be formulated by Owner to closely approximate the actual cost to the project within the range of expected dispatch and operating hours.
 Energy Manager shall be entitled to review the computations relating to Variable Cost and Start Cost.
-The Fixed Cost shall be the sum of all fixed operating expenses of the Facility, except for Fuel and the Management Fee.
-The Fixed Cost shall be adjusted for each Contract Year by the amount by which the calculation of O&M Costs using the variables varied from actual O&M costs during the prior Contract Year.
-For the first Contract Year, those variables shall have the following values:
+For the first Contract Year, the O&M Cost variables shall have the following values:

-Start Cost – [ ] per unit, per start
+Start Cost – [$13,000.00] per unit, per start